The TerraMar Project: The TerraMar Project, United States

-Tax documents for US organization the TerraMar Project consistently list Ghislaine Maxwell as the organization's President.
-The TerraMar Project's address was in New York City for Form 990 tax filings from 2012 through 2015, with later filings showing a Woburn, Massachusetts address for 2016 and 2017.
-The New York Times reported that TerraMar gave out no money in grants between 2012 and 2017 and that it was described as having unusually high accounting and legal fees for an organization of its size.
+Tax documents for the organization consistently list Maxwell as the organization's president.
+The TerraMar Project's address was in New York City for Form 990 tax filings from 2012 through 2015, and a Woburn, Massachusetts, address for 2016 and 2017.
+The New York Times reported that TerraMar gave out no money in grants between 2012 and 2017 and described it as having unusually high accounting and legal fees for an organization of its size.

-Questions were also raised about what TerraMar entailed beyond the high profile appearance by Maxwell at the United Nations and on the TED stage.
+Questions were also raised about what TerraMar entailed beyond the high-profile appearance by Maxwell at the United Nations and on the TED stage.
 In 2017, an executive at a maritime firm made multiple requests for project funding to TerraMar's development director Brian Yuratsis that were ultimately denied despite Yuratsis professing interest in having TerraMar sponsor the project.
 The maritime executive who made the requests stated that "My impression was that TerraMar as a whole was pretty hollow", and that "It seemed like Brian was the entire organization."

 On the organization's IRS annual return, the organization reported that it owed $560,650 to Ghislaine Maxwell, it owed $1,341 of credit card debt, and it had $10,252 of cash, as of 31 December 2018.
 During 2018, the organization had spent $5,365 for professional fees, $9,380 for website development, $11,157 for advertising, and $270 of bank fees, but it spent nothing toward program services.

 Epstein was charged with new sex trafficking crimes on 6 July 2019.
-Epstein was a close associate of Maxwell.
+He was a close associate of Maxwell.
 The TerraMar Project announced its closure six days later, on 12 July 2019, via Twitter and a statement on its website.

 TerraMar (UK)

 TerraMar (UK) was a separate private limited company in the United Kingdom.
 It was incorporated in August 2013 in England and Wales, with the directors being Maxwell, Lucy Clive and Catherine Vaughan-Edwards.
 The company was run by Maxwell with a similar mission to the TerraMar Project.

-The mission of the charity TerraMar (UK) was published as "the conservation, protection, and improvement of the environment" and, in particular, "the oceans, seas, coastlines and tidal areas", including "the conservation and protection of endangered marine flora and fauna, and the education of the public in the fields of marine conservation, marine ecology and related areas".
+TerraMar (UK) was registered as a charity in October 2013.
+Its mission was "the conservation, protection, and improvement of the environment" and, in particular, "the oceans, seas, coastlines and tidal areas", including "the conservation and protection of endangered marine flora and fauna, and the education of the public in the fields of marine conservation, marine ecology and related areas".

-TerraMar (UK) was reported by The Times to have joined the "secretive messenger app service Telegram" on 10 August 2019, the same date on which Epstein died in prison.
-The application for the UK organization to be officially closed was made on 4 September 2019, with the first notice in The London Gazette made on 17 September 2019.

-The company was listed as active, with a Salisbury address, until the company was listed as officially dissolved on 3 December 2019.
+TerraMar (UK) was reported by The Times to have joined the "secretive messenger app service Telegram" on 10 August 2019, the day Epstein died in prison.
+The application for the UK organization to be dissolved was made on 4 September 2019, with the first notice in The London Gazette on 17 September 2019.
+The company was listed as active, with a Salisbury address, until it was listed as dissolved on 3 December 2019.
+The charity was removed from the register in the same month.